I’ve spent the last few months, on and off, with a tight, stiff neck. There are days when I can barely turn my head. And it’s ruined me.

 It was time to stop playing whack-a-mole with my pain

-A few weeks, a few appointments later, and a lot has changed, even though on some level, it feels like I’ve had to change almost nothing.
+A few weeks, a few appointments later, and a lot had changed, even though on some level, it feels like I’ve had to change almost nothing.

-My neck is getting better.
-Hands on with my PT leaves me feeling better immediately, and if the pain returns, it’s not as bad, and doesn’t last as long.
-I have some simple movements to get myself back on track, too, and knowing I have an appointment next week keeps my spirits up.
+My neck was getting better.
+Hands-on with my PT left me feeling better immediately, and if the pain returned, it was not as bad, and didn’t last as long.

 I’m getting more work done, too.
 I’m writing more.
 Whether it’s better or not is still up for debate.

-Oh, and apparently I’m eating less, because my clothes fit better.
+Oh, and apparently I’m eating less or moving more, because my clothes fit better.
 No extra charge.